rigtorp/SPSCQueue/README.md

 - `pop();`

-  Dequeue first elment of queue.
+  Dequeue first item of queue.
 Invalid to call if queue is empty.
 Requires `std::is_nothrow_destructible<T>::value == true`.

+- `size();`

+  Return the number of items available in the queue.

+- `empty();`

+  Return true if queue is currently empty.

 Only a single writer thread can perform enqueue operations and only a single reader thread can perform dequeue operations.
 Any other usage